plantnet/malpolon/README.md

 ## :wrench: Installation

-To install malpolon, you will first need to install **Python 3.8, 3.9 or 3.10**, and several python packages.
+To install malpolon, you will first need to install **Python ≥ 3.10**, and several python packages.
 To do so, it is best practice to create a virtual environment containing all these packages locally.

 ⚠️ **macOS** installation does not yet include instructions on how to properly set up GPU usage for GPU-enabled mac.
 For training purposes we recommend sticking to Linux for the time being. ⚠️